react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## Motivation

-Since most new devices support wider gamut color spaces React Native should support them as well.
+Since most new devices support wider gamut color spaces, React Native should support them as well.
 The Display P3 color space has had native support since Android 8.0 and iOS 9.3.
 The color() function was introduced with [CSS Color Module Level 4](https://drafts.csswg.org/css-color/#color-function), much of which is already implemented in React Native.
 Also Flutter [recently added support](https://github.com/flutter/flutter/issues/55092) for Display P3 on iOS with plans to follow up with support for Android and then the framework itself.

 ## Detailed design